 Energy companies are building a reputation as a caring, flexible industry focused on its customers’ needs and actively finding solutions.
 It’s an exciting time to be part of this industry.

-Deb Cogan is Vice President of Strategic Solutions at Radius.
+Deb Cogan is Vice President of Strategic Solutions at Radius Global Solutions.
 She has over twenty-five (25) years of experience working with utilities in the customer care and call center industry.
 She was previously the Vice President of Operations for a large BPO’s First Party Division, where she specialized in process management improvement, customer engagement, and employee satisfaction.
 Deb works with our clients to develop customized solutions to meet program goals and collaborate with internal teams to create effective work standards – always with a strong emphasis on the customer and the customer experience.